 Our manufacturers are SA8000 certified organisations.
 The SA8000 Standard encourages clothing manufacturers to develop, maintain, and apply socially acceptable practices in the workplace.
 SA8000 organisations are audited by certification bodies accredited by Social Accountability Accreditation Services (SAAS).
-SA8000 helps ensure the workers at our production facilities receive the following benefits: guaranteed minimum wage, social security fund, pension fund, paid holiday leave, sick pay, medical insurance, subsidised lunches, overtime pay, workplace unions and free transport to their workplace.
+SA8000 helps ensure the workers at our production facilities receive the following benefits: guaranteed minimum wage, social security fund, pension fund, paid holiday leave, sick pay, medical insurance, subsidised lunches, overtime pay and workplace unions.

 Ethical Treatment of Animals

-We source our mohair, alpaca fleece and wool from farmers who commit to the highest grade of animal welfare, environmental care and social responsibility.
+We source local New Zealand mohair, alpaca fleece and wool from farmers who commit to the highest grade of animal welfare, environmental care and social responsibility.
 This includes commitment to no mulesing.

 Our collections are made from organic, renewable, and biodegradable fibres.
 Entirely committed to fair trade production, we design with longevity in mind.
 All our fabrics are 100% unique to us as we design from the yarn.
 We determine the weave, weight, stitch, colour and design all our prints in-house for every fabric.